dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/editor-csvim.md

  - [ ] Use header names

    If you select this checkbox, the first line of the specified CSV file will be interpreted when importing the file.
-This option will work **only if** you have already enabled the "Header" checkbox.
+This option will work **only if** you have enabled the "Header" checkbox.

  - [ ] Distinguish empty from null